Wolves prey on large hoofed mammals such as deer and elk.

 MORE ABOUT OUR ANIMALS:

-We have two female wolves born at the Cincinnati Zoo on May 9, 2002.
+We have two female wolves born at the Columbus Zoo on May 9, 2002.
 Ivy and Ash live in the Americas section of the Zoo next to a pair of endangered Andean bears from South America.
 They arrived at the El Paso Zoo on November 19, 2004.
 Mexican wolves are a Species Survival Plan species and their captive breeding is controlled by the Mexican Wolf Captive Management Committee.
 Over 300 animals currently live in close to 50 zoos and wildlife facilities throughout the United States and Mexico.

 HOW YOU CAN GET INVOLVED IN CONSERVATION EFFORTS: